-TO HAVE AND TO HOLD unto the Maryland Historical Trust, its successors and assigns, forever.
-The covenants agreed to and the terms, conditions, and restrictions imposed as aforesaid shall be binding upon Owner[s], Owner[s]'[s] survivors, agents, personal representatives, heirs, assigns and all other successors to Owner[s] in interest, and shall continue as a servitude running in perpetuity with the Property.
+TO HAVE AND TO HOLD unto the Maryland Historical Trust, its successors and assigns.
+The covenants agreed to and the terms, conditions, and restrictions imposed as aforesaid shall be binding upon Owner[s], Owner[s]'[s] survivors, agents, personal representatives, heirs, assigns and all other successors to Owner[s] in interest, and shall continue as a servitude running with the Property until the Termination Date.